Big Data/ Data Science courses in Singapore

 Data Science is a combination of business, technical and statistical worlds.
 We will be covering the theoretical aspects of all three in class.
 As such, we don’t require participants to have a background in all three.
 Background in any one of the three will be sufficient.
 Those with a programming or statistical background can explore the practical technical aspects with the instructors from 4 – 7 pm.

 No. The optional technical modules don’t have additional costs.
 However, to work through the optional technical modules, you need to have a background in either statistics or programming.

 There are two funding programs.
 SkillsFuture credit and CITREP+.
-CITREP funding is applicable only for Singapore citizens and applies to both self sponsored and company sponsored.
-SkillsFuture applies to Singapore citizens and self-sponsored.
+CITREP funding is applicable for Singapore citizens and Permanent Residents (PRs) and applies to both self sponsored and company sponsored.
+SkillsFuture applies to Singapore citizens and Permanent Residents (PR’s) & self-sponsored.

 Upon passing the exam, you will receive a certificate from Cloud Credential Council as Certified in Big Data Foundation.

 You can take the exam 2 times with no additional costs.
 Beyond the second attempt, you will need to pay for the exam fees.